Astronomers document the rise and fall of a rarely observed stellar dance

-Category: Environment Hits: 1Astronomers have catalogued 126 years of changes to HS Hydra, a rare evolving eclipsing binary star system.
+Category: Environment Hits: 2Astronomers have catalogued 126 years of changes to HS Hydra, a rare evolving eclipsing binary star system.
 Analyzing observations from astro-photographic plates in the late 1800s to TESS observations in 2019, they show that the two stars in HS Hydra began to eclipse each other around a century ago, peaking in the 1960s.
 The degree of eclipsing then plummeted over the course of just a half century, and will cease around February 2021.

 Read more https://www.sciencedaily.com/releases/2021/01/210114180623.htm